ConwayC1987/Portfolio-1/README.md

 ### Deployment to Github Pages
  The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
-- Scroll down until 'Pages'
+- From the source section drop-down menu, select the Master Branch
-- Source section drop-down menu, select the Branch: main
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-- Click 'Save'
+The live link can be found here

 ***